nats-io/nats-architecture-and-design/adr/ADR-15.md

 When the server sends a message to a subscriber, and if there is an AckPolicy specified other than "AckNone", then the message will have a reply subject that the library is supposed to use in order to acknowledge the message.
 This subject also encodes some delivery information, such as stream and consumer name, stream sequence, etc..

+Some information allowing proper routing in context of multiple accounts and preventing an ACK for an account to ACK a message for the same stream and consumer names in another, were missing.

 Until now, ACK reply subject contained 9 tokens, with this layout:
 ```
 $JS.ACK.<stream name>.<consumer name>.<num delivered>.<stream sequence>.<consumer sequence>.<timestamp>.<num pending>
 ```

-This is going to change with newer servers where the number of tokens will be 10 or 11, with the total tokens being:
+This is going to change with newer servers where the number of tokens will be 12, with the tokens being:
 ```
-$JS.ACK.[<domain>.]<account hash>.<stream name>.<consumer name>.<num delivered>.<stream sequence>.<consumer sequence>.<timestamp>.<num pending>
+$JS.ACK.<domain>.<account hash>.<stream name>.<consumer name>.<num delivered>.<stream sequence>.<consumer sequence>.<timestamp>.<num pending>.<a token with a random value>
 ```

+When there is no domain, the server will still set the token to a special value of `_` (the server will make sure that users can't pick this as a domain name).
+Having the domain always present simplifies the library code which does not have to bother with a variable number of tokens somewhere close to the beginning of the subject, and possibly doing some shifting to find out the location of the fields it cares about.

+Why not append those new tokens at the end?
+This is to simplify the export/import subject, ie `$JS.ACK.<domain>.<account>.>`.
+Otherwise, you would need to possibly have something like `$JS.ACK.*.*.*.*.*.*.*.<domain>.<account>.>`

-When unpacking an ACK subject, the library should verify that it starts with `$JS.ACK.` but then verify the overall number of tokens, and if 9 assume that it is the "old" ACK messages without domain nor account hash.
+When unpacking an ACK subject, the library should verify that it starts with `$JS.ACK.` but then check the overall number of tokens, and if 9 assume that it is the "old" ACK messages without domain nor account hash.

-If the number of token is 10, then the 3rd token will be the account hash.

-If the number of token is 11, then the 3rd token will be the domain name, and the 4th token will be the account hash.

-The domain should be surfaced through API that return a message's meta data information (in Go, it would be `MsgMetadata`).

-But apart from exposing the domain through `MsgMetadata` object, the library does not use the domain or account hash in any way when sending the ACK.
-This extra information is used by the server to properly route acks across accounts, etc...

-The only thing the library has to worry about is to properly figure out the presence (or not) of 1 or 2 more extra token and "shift" appropriately the location of the tokens that are needed.
+If it has at *least* 12 tokens, we know that 3rd token is domain, and is reported as a new field `Domain` in the `MsgMetadata` object.
+The library can replace `_` with empty string when returning a `MsgMetada` object, or document the meaning of the domain named `_`.

+The account hash is not used by the client at this time, only used for routing, same for the last token.

+It is recommended that library no longer report an error if there are more than 12 tokens, so that new tokens may be added, especially if their purpose is solely for routing and have no impact on the library itself.

 #### Flow control